|Position:||Graduate Assistant Coach|

-Nick Smith is in his second season on the Nebraska coaching staff working as a special teams assistant.
+Nick Smith is in his third season on the Nebraska coaching staff and second year as a graduate assistant.
 Smith spent six years on the Abilene Christian coaching staff before coming to Nebraska.

-Smith served as Abilene Christian's cornerbacks coach and equipment manager for three seasons after being the Wildcats' assistant film coordinator/assistant video coordinator and defensive assistant for three seasons.
-Smith coached a cornerback squad that totaled 12 interceptions over three years.
+Previously, Smith served as Abilene Christian's cornerbacks coach for three seasons after being the Wildcats' defensive student assistant/equipment manager/assistant video coordinator for the previous three years.
+As cornerbacks coach, Smith's unit totaled 12 interceptions.

 Smith also helped coach ACU’s special teams and served as an area and position recruiter for the Wildcats.
 Smith recruited and coached freshman of the year and first-team all-conference cornerback Jabari Butler out of Bishop Gorman High School (Las Vegas, Nev.).